vucchaid/scanner/README.md

 * add it in environment path for quick access
 * run scanner for more information
 * Usage: scanner scan -f $file

+For more information on AV i used, click [here.](https://www.clamav.net)

 <hr>

-For more information on AV i used, click [here.](https://www.clamav.net)
+Note:
+* Created to try out docker sdk.